poutnikl/Brouter-profiles/README.md

     * [BR-Car-Profiles](https://github.com/poutnikl/Brouter-profiles/raw/master/BR-Car-Profiles.zip)
     * [BR-Foot-Profiles](https://github.com/poutnikl/Brouter-profiles/raw/master/BR-Foot-Profiles.zip)

-* You can test the profiles online on [Brouter-web/](http://brouter.de/brouter-web/) by pasting their text content to bottom left paste field + pressing UPLOAD button.
+* You can test the profiles online on [Brouter-web frontend](http://brouter.de/brouter-web/) by pasting their text content to bottom left paste field + pressing UPLOAD button.
 It then appears as Custom profile, aside of predefined ones.

-* Notice the comments at bottom of profile text.
+* Notice the changelog comments at top and bottom of the profile code.

 * @abrensch @nrenner  Feel free to refer to this collection in your resources, or use profiles in Brouter-web / Brouter application.